-If you manage a DNS resolver, you may need to take action in 2017 due to the upcoming root key rollover.
+If you manage a DNS resolver, you may need to take action due to the upcoming root key rollover.

 - If you use BIND with “managed-keys” for the root zone or “dnssec-validation auto”, there is low risk.